Ammon McNeely

+Climbing career

-El Capitan rock climbing ascents
+El Capitan ascents

-Ammon was the conductor of many ascents on El Capitan, most of them in a day (under 24 hrs): Plastic Surgery Disaster, Wall of the Early Morning Light, Atlantic Ocean Wall, and most recent climbing one of the hardest routes on El Capitan, The Reticent Wall along with Dean Potter & Ivo Ninov in 34 hours and 57 minutes, shaving the existing time by more than five days.
+McNeely completed many one-day (i.e. under 24 hours) big wall aid climbing routes on El Capitan including Eric Kohl's Plastic Surgery Disaster (VI 5.8 A5), Warren Harding's Wall of the Early Morning Light (VI 5.9 A2+), John Middendorf's Atlantic Ocean Wall (VI 5.8 A4), and one of the hardest aid climbing routes on El Capitan, The Reticent Wall (VI 5.7 A5), along with Dean Potter & Ivo Ninov in 34 hours and 57 minutes.

-McNeely was recognized as having climbed El Capitan by the most number of different routes - 75 times via 61 routes.
+McNeely was considered to have completed some of the broadest range of aid and free climbing routes on El Capitan (up to 75 times via 61 different routes).

-McNeely was the first (Nate Brown is the only other one) to have climbed all three routes on The Streaked Wall in Zion National Park, ascending all three routes with a First One Day Ascent.
+McNeely was the first (along with Nate Brown) to have climbed all three routes on The Streaked Wall in Zion National Park; he climbed all three routes as a "first one-day ascent".